aaronrancsik/prismedia/README.md

 - erase any previous option regarding CCA as it's specified in cli with `--cca`
 - take `yourvideo1.jpg` as thumbnail if no other files has been specified in previous NFO

-In other word, Prismedia will now use nfo.txt, then directory_name.txt, then videoname.txt, then cli_nfo.txt, and finally the option directly passed in cli.
+In other word, Prismedia will now use option given in cli, then look for option in cli_nfo.txt, then complete with video_name.txt, then directory_name.txt, and finally complete with nfo.txt

 It allows to specify more easily default options for an entire set of video, directory, playlist and so on.